 Beyond the cost and resource savings and emissions reduction, EVs can play a pivotal role in making our electricity system more efficient and lowering overall energy costs.
 Electricity use is projected to increase by more than two-thirds through 2040, including more than half of the growth in the demand for electricity expected from residential, commercial, and public buildings.
 An increase in the number of EVs will put even more demand on the electricity grid.

-However, as the number of EVs grow, they will offer multiple advantages to consumers, utilities, and communities.
+However, as the number of EVs grows, they will offer multiple advantages to consumers, utilities, and communities.
 To ensure the most efficient and effective integration of EVs, utility companies should include EV load projections in planning and develop charging programs that will best utilize EVs as a resource.

 In planning for load growth, EVs should be charged when electricity demand and costs are low.
 Specific electricity rates, such as a time-of-use rate, can incentivize drivers to charge at specific times and avoid charging at peak times.
 This helps avoid pressure on the grid particularly at high demand times, such as hot summer days, and keeps costs low for the customer and the utility.